 What a firewall can’t do

-Firewalls are powerful weapons in the fight against online threats but you need more to deliver the optimal protection you need for optimal peace of mind.
+Firewalls are powerful weapons in the fight against online threats, but there is more you must do to deliver optimal protection for your business’ peace of mind.

-In fact, we’re often asked, ‘How can companies protect themselves against hackers.’
+In fact, we’re often asked how we can protect your business from cyberattacks.
 And the truth is firewalls alone are not enough.
-Some of the threats they cannot protect your IT infrastructure against include:

-Problem: a hacker imitates a legitimate company’s website and as the communications they generate look credible (such as an e-mail), they slip past a firewall unnoticed.
+Problem: a hacker imitates a legitimate company’s website and as the communications look credible (such as e-mail), they slip past a firewall unnoticed.